MichaelCade/90DaysOfDevOps/Days/day15.md

 ![](Images/Day15_Linux6.png)

-Let's now look at some commands where we can actually create things within our system and then visualise them in our terminal, first of all we have `mkdir` this will allow us to create a folder in our system.
-With the following command we can create a folder in our home directory called Day15 `mkdir Day15`
+Let's now look at some commands where we can actually create things within our system and then visualise them in our terminal, first of all, we have `mkdir` which will allow us to create a folder in our system.
+With the following command, we can create a folder in our home directory called Day15 `mkdir Day15`

 ![](Images/Day15_Linux7.png)

-With `cd` this allows us to change directory, so for us to move into our newly created directory we can do this with `cd Day15` tab can also be used to autocomplete the directory available.
+With `cd` this allows us to change the directory, so for us to move into our newly created directory we can do this with `cd Day15` tab can also be used to autocomplete the directory available.
 If we want to get back to where we started we can use `cd ..`

 ![](Images/Day15_Linux8.png)